tvanh512/importantAug/README.md

 In the baseline, we train a recognizer that does not utilize any data augmentation.
 All other methods are trained by initializing their parameters to those of this pre-trained baseline recognizer.

+Additionally, we create a noisy test set version for Google Speech Commands, named GSC-Musan, and it could be downloaded here https://zenodo.org/record/6066174#.Yn7NPJPMLyU

 ## 2. Initial set up and data preparation
 The best way to train and reprocedure the result is to use the same environment.
 The custom dataset GSC-QUT is different if create using different environment. conda env create -f environment.yml